Payoff scaling shapes cooperation in LLM agents across languages: Methodology

 To examine potential cross-lingual effects, the same game is instantiated in five languages: English, French, Arabic, Mandarin Chinese, and Vietnamese.
 Prompt templates were translated by native speakers with back-translation verification to ensure semantic and numeric equivalence across languages; all templates explicitly instruct agents that lower penalties are better outcomes, verified through independent review by native speakers to avoid misinterpretation; templates will be released with the code.
-Agent roles (first/second mover) were randomized across runs to control for positional bias.
+Agent roles (first/second mover) were randomised across runs to control for positional bias.
 In all conditions, neutral framing is employed: ``Option~A'' corresponds to defection and ``Option~B'' to cooperation, and the prompt does not contain any explicit moral or normative language.
 Personality traits, cooperative (C) or selfish (S), are systematically varied across agent pairings (CC, CS, SC, SS).
-In total, we run $3 \text{ models} \times 5 \text{ languages} \times 3~\lambda \text{ values} \times 4 \text{ personality pairings} \times 10 \text{ repetitions} = 1,800$ games, yielding 36,000 agent decisions (each game produces 20 decisions across $N{=}10$ rounds for 2 agents).
+In total, we run $3 \text{ models} \times 5 \text{ languages} \times 3~\lambda \text{ values} \times 4 \text{ personality pairings} \times 10 \text{ repetitions} = 1{,}800$ games, yielding $36{,}000$ agent decisions (each game produces 20 decisions across $N{=}10$ rounds for 2 agents).
+A complementary replication with three open-weight small models extends this to $N{=}30$ rounds and six multipliers ($\lambda \in \{0.01, 0.1, 1, 10, 100, 1000\}$); its full protocol and results are reported in Section~\ref{sec:small_llm}.